jcraigk/storykey/README.md

   storykey recover         # Decode a story interactively
 ```

+To see help on a specific command, run `bin/storyke --help [command]`.

 The command line also features an interactive recovery tool to aid in converting a story back into its source key.
 Run `bin/storykey recover` to initiate the process:

 ![Key/Story Example](https://user-images.githubusercontent.com/104095/161376334-4a591100-e3fc-41ce-b931-4773bebc23fd.png)